 Out of many, here are a few career options with fast-paced and flexible programs for you to consider:

 - Registered Nurse: This career can be rewarding both emotionally and financially.
 You have three ways to become an RN.
-You can choose among a certificate (16-22 months) through an approved nursing school, an associate degree (two to three years), or a bachelor’s degree (four years), but many hospitals do require their RNs to have a bachelor’s degree.
+You can choose among a certificate (16-22 months) through an approved nursing school, an associate degree (2-3 years), or a bachelor’s degree (4 years), but many hospitals do require their RNs to have a bachelor’s degree.
 To work as an RN, you must be licensed, so you’ll be taking the NCLEX-RN.

 - Dental Hygienist: Dental hygiene is one of the highest paying trades, and it’s known to be highly satisfying as well.
-Dental hygiene programs usually take one to three years to complete.
+Dental hygiene programs usually take 1-3 years to complete.
 Community colleges, technical schools, and colleges all offer dental hygiene programs.
 Every state will require you to become licensed.

 - Cosmetology: To start a career in the beauty field, you’ll attend a trade school or beauty college (usually under 2 years to complete), and you will need to take a licensing exam to work as a cosmetologist.
 Once you graduate and have your license, you’ll work as an apprentice for up to 2 years.
 This is where you will learn all the ins and outs of salon life.

-- Early Childhood Education: To work as a preschool teacher, you’ll first need to get an associate degree (two years).
+- Early Childhood Education: To work as a preschool teacher, you’ll first need to get an associate degree (2 years).
 While many public schools require their educators to have a bachelor’s degree, you will still be able to find a job through private preschools.
-States require licensing for teachers that needs to be renewed every three years.
+States require licensing for teachers that needs to be renewed every 3 years.

 So, take a deep breath, have faith in yourself, and reach for the stars.
-Using some of these practical tips and mixing them with your drive and determination means you’ve got this!
+Applying some of these practices, along with your own determination, can help you reach success.

 To find a broader list of career options, check out our programs page.